 School Social Workers have multiple school assignments and work in K-12 schools on a weekly and as needed basis.
-Social workers serve as a liaison between home, school, and community, with a primary focus on encouraging parental input and involvement.
+Social workers serve as a liaison between home, school, and community, with a primary focus on encouraging parental input, involvement and supporting proper school attendance.
 Assistance is provided in identifying and addressing concerns through assessment of the influences in a student's total environment that may impact the education setting.
 Direct services are provided to students and families in the school and home that include individual, group, and family counseling, community resource information and referral, and advocacy.
 Consultation with staff, parents, and community is provided to address students' needs, school board policy and procedures, and family and child welfare laws.